STF1998/Desk20/report/backgroundAndMotivation.md

 #### Serious play

 The methodology of Serious Play, an innovative approach to exploring complex issues with the use of playful techniques to engage audiences, was developed by the CEO (Chief Executive Officer) of Lego, Kjeld Kirk Kristiensen, alongside two academic professors at IMD Business School, Bart Victor and Johan Roos.
 When the above first produced Serious Play, it was intended to be used in corporate sectors generating greater engagement through imaginative and playful approaches to solving business problems [[4](#Reference-List)].
 However, since then Serious Play has developed into a core set of activities and processes which integrate both innovative and creative techniques [[5](#Reference-List)].
-In recent times, the Serious Play process has been applied to the software development industry with the concept being used as part of design thinking to be more productive and innovative in solving problems [[6](#Reference-List)].
+In recent times, the Serious Play process has been applied to the software development industry with the concept being used as part of design thinking to be more productive and innovative in solving real-world problems [[6](#Reference-List)].
 Overall, the Serious Play aspect will be utilised throughout our design and implementation of a single-page web application.

 #### Procrastination